 The good news is that leaks can be detected, measured and reduced.
 But we need better science to minimize leaks and releases.

 Methane leakage study

 EDF and its partners have launched an ambitious scientific research effort in order to find and measure the leaks and releases across the natural gas supply chain.
 The project currently involves more than 100 academic researchers and natural gas industry companies.
-Roughly 16 studies have been undertaken and we expect the results to be submitted in peer-reviewed science journals by end of 2014.
+Roughly 16 studies have been undertaken and we expect the results to be submitted in peer-reviewed science journals by mid 2015.

 This work is organized into five research modules:

 - Production – University of Texas in collaboration with EDF and nine natural gas producers is leading a research team in measuring methane leaked or released at natural gas well pad.
-UT study results are expected in the coming weeks, followed by other studies supported by EDF to accurately characterize methane emissions for the production sector.
+UT study results are complemented by other studies supported by EDF to accurately characterize methane emissions for the production sector.